WilliamWTC/Extra-Time/calculator/README.md

-I created a simple calculator (Using Html, Css & JavaScript).
+I recreated a simple calculator (Using Html, Css & JavaScript).
 It has all the basic math operators.